medieval-theories-of-practical-reason

 The reception of Aristotle and other non-Christian thinkers was never entirely easy, and worries about the influence of Greek and Arabic thought culminated, just after Aquinas’s death, in the Condemnations of 1277.
 In publishing them, the Bishop of Paris condemned 219 propositions drawn chiefly from Aristotle and his commentators, and while the principal target of these condemnations was the teaching of a “radical Aristotelianism” (or “Latin Averroism”) contrary to the Catholic faith by masters on the Faculty of Arts such as Siger of Brabant, a number of the condemned propositions were drawn from Aquinas’s work, although Aquinas was not named.
 In their wake the marriage between Greek and Biblical thought, between Aristotle and Augustine we might say, is a stormier one.
 Among the chief concerns of the Condemnations were divine and human freedom, and later thinkers were especially concerned to safeguard both.
 Many of them, rejecting Aquinas’s account of human freedom, found it necessary to portray the will itself as free.
 One way they did this was to stress the will’s independence from determination by nature, including the natural power of the intellect and the second nature imparted by virtues.
 The will was seen as free rather than as natural, and as nobler than the intellect—thus these thinkers are often called voluntarists.

-John Duns Scotus (c.
+Jean Duns Scot (c.
 1266-1308) is the most impressive and influential of the post-1277 thinkers, and his sharp break with eudaimonism in many ways anticipates modern moral theory, especially that of Kant.
 It should be noted, mais, that even in making this break Scotus is working within the medieval tradition, drawing here especially on St. Anselm’s work On the Fall of the Devil; Scotus is also indebted to his Franciscan predecessors and fellow-travelers such as Henry of Ghent.
 The following presents some of the main lines of his account of practical reason, but readers should be aware that there are currently some major disputes over how to interpret Scotus; some of these will be mentioned, but readers are invited to consult the secondary sources mentioned for further information.

 À. Freedom of the Will